exmatex/CoEVP/README.md

 make clean;make
 ./lulesh
 ```
-Before running LULESH, make sure an start a redis-server (instructions for
+Before running LULESH, make sure and start a redis-server (instructions for
 doing this depend on your system environment).
 CoEVP will connect to redis on
 the standard address (`localhost:6379`).
 If CoEVP detects any data in the redis databse
 (from a previous run) it will be deleted.
 This is a (temporary) convenience so